 Mrs. Herbert P. Green has been convalescing at her home on Burns Street, for a number of days.
-Her many friends are
+Her many friends are rejoicing over her recovery.

 Louis D. Speir, Shorthill Road, is away on a vacation which he is enjoying at Warren Springs, Va.